vsrinivas/fuchsia/the-book/package_metadata.md

 ## runtime

-The runtime file specifies if execution of the application in the package should be delegated to another process.
+The runtime file specifies if execution of the component in the package should be delegated to another process.

 The runtime file is a JSON object with the following schema: